 Many parents are curious whether a pediatric dentist is necessary and whether they can simply take their children to a traditional “family” dentist.
 Just as you would take a child to a pediatrician so they can see a doctor who specializes in child care, so too should you choose a pediatric dentist for dental treatment.
 Pediatric dentists receive an additional two to three years of education that is focused on addressing the oral health needs of pre-adolescents and adolescents.
 They are uniquely qualified to understand how young teeth develop and are able to identify when a problem may be growing.
 Additionally, pediatric dental offices often have child-friendly spaces and specially-sized equipment made just for kids’ smaller bodies and mouths.
-At William Chan & Associates, we focus on young people so we can provide the best care possible to the most important patients of all—your children.
+At Cumberland Dental Specialists, we focus on young people so we can provide the best care possible to the most important patients of all—your children.

 If you would like to learn more about our experienced dental professionals, please follow the links below.
 We have also provided information that we hope can make your child’s experience with dental treatment more pleasant.
 If you have additional questions, or if you would like to schedule an appointment, please contact us today.